What are parental controls?

 When setting up the phone you will need to activate a Google account on the handset.
 You can use your own Google account or create/use the account of your child.
 You will be enabling a PIN on the handset that you will be using to set parental controls.

-- Launch the Google “Play Store” application on your handset
+- Launch the Google Play Store application on your handset.

-- Enable parental controls by tapping on the radio button
+- Enable parental controls using the toggle.

 Apple